 XIII.
 Implementation of this policy

-- A. The initial Annual Report required in Section XII of this policy is due to CPE on July 1, 2023. - B. This policy shall become effective and implemented for dual credit courses beginning fall 2023.
+- A. The initial Annual Report required in Section XII of this policy is due to CPE on July 1, 2025. - B. This policy shall become effective and implemented for dual credit courses beginning July 1, 2025.